In terms of milestones and stats, the year 2019 was an exciting one for the online startup investing industry (aka equity crowdfunding) in the US.

 - Over $500M in total Reg CF capital raised by 2021

 - More, higher-quality deal flow for Reg CF deals (especially with the passage of the Crowdfunding Amendments Act)

 - Continued innovation in the industry – the announcement of passive index funds of startups (similar to this one in the UK), Secondary Markets, other innovations

 - A re-thinking of how Reg CF and Reg D operate together with the amendment of the accredited investor definition later in 2020

 First, there are a few big things to keep on the radars of startup investors.

-Second, the Senate is still sitting on JOBS Act 3.0 ("Crowdfunding Amendments Act") changes that the house approved back in October 2019.
-While the bill doesn't change the Reg CF cap, it does fix the "12g problem" and the Special Purpose Vehicle (SPV) problem that have been current issues as cited by WeFunder and the Association of Online Investment Platforms (AOIP).
-Removing these obstacles from Reg CF should attract more issuers to platforms and to choose Reg CF as a viable way to raise capital, meaning higher quality and quantity of options for investors.
+Many of these updates were recommended by WeFunder, the Association of Online Investment Platforms (AOIP), and many other individuals and organizations since the launch of Reg CF in 2016.
+Removing these obstacles from Reg CF should attract more issuers to platforms and incentivize more businesses to choose Reg CF as a viable way to raise capital, meaning higher quality and quantity of options for investors.

-If growth continues at the current rate and some of the JOBS Act 3.0 changes can be implemented, it isn’t unreasonable to predict that we may end the year 2020 having surpassed $500M in total Reg CF capital raised, and over $150-200M in capital in 2020 alone.
+If growth continues at the current rate and some of the JOBS Act 3.0 changes are implemented, it isn’t unreasonable to predict that we may end the 2020 year having surpassed $500M in total Reg CF capital raised, and over $150-200M in capital in 2020 alone.

 Overall, this bodes well for increased access to capital in startups, and thus for attracting more quality issuers and giving investors even better investment opportunities.